tkhrk1010/sls/README.md

     ※ confirm .env is added in .gitignore

-5.  change container_name: serverless-your-project-name in docker-compose.yml
+5.  change your-project-name in docker-compose.yml

 6.  execute "$make build" and "$make up"